 The fertility and prenatal market is pretty crowded.
 What sets Beli apart?

 When it came to formulating our prenatals, we referenced the most current scientific research and looked to the experts in the field – organizations like The American College of Obstetricians and Gynecologists and the American Medical Association – for their recommendations.
-Every nutrient we use has been exhaustively researched so we’re clear on its benefits and the specific amounts needed to realize those benefits.
+Every nutrient we use has been researched so we’re clear on its benefits and the amounts needed to realize those benefits.
 You’d be surprised at how many prenatal companies are either missing really crucial nutrients or using them in such negligible amounts that there’s no actual benefit.

 It’s unfortunate that consumers have to be so diligent about prenatal vitamins, but it’s really so important.
 You can’t assume that anything you grab off the shelf is really meeting your needs, so educating women and men about how to shop for prenatals – what nutrients they need and in what quantity – is a big focus for us.